 By Clyde Hughes | AC JosepH Media

 Front Runner New Jersey salutes everyone who made the list.
 Congratulations!
 The recognition is well deserved.
-We know that you will continue to do great things and the community and state have already benefitted mightily from your service.
+We know that you will continue to do great things and the community and state have already benefited mightily from your service.

 First of all, let me say that I perfectly understand not everyone who should be on the list cannot be on the list.
 It’s the exclusivity of it that makes it special, draws attention to it and drives up the interest and allows people to debate who is on it, which drives up interest.